 Our local water project is now underway.
 After more than six decades of legal hurdles, water-rights litigation, environmental permitting and some bureaucratic red tape, the final settlement agreement with Camp Pendleton on the Santa Margarita River Conjunctive Use Project was approved by the FPUD board in May 2019.

 The project is under construction at the treatment plant on Alturas Road where bulldozers and heavy machinery are moving earth to build a pipeline and water treatment plant.
-The entire process will take approximately two years to complete and Fallbrook customers should be getting the local water by fall 2021.
+The entire process will take approximately two years to complete and Fallbrook customers should be getting the local water by early 2022.

 A pipeline to transport the water from the treatment plant through part of town, ending at McDonald Road, is also under construction.